alexdodonov/mezon-router/router-leaf.md

 +----------------------------+-------------+-----+------+-----+-------------+---------------+---------------+---------------+---------------+--------------+--------+------------+
 ```

-As you can see almost in all cases Mezon Router is faster than Teto router.
+As you can see almost in all cases Mezon Router is faster than Leaf router.

 # What's next?